 Email us for a copy of the Perfusion Study that was done using Sound Therapy.
 The thermographic before and after images are incredible.

-Remember, with all of our products, if our CD has not helped you in 90 days, just send it back and we will make a full refund of the purchase price.
+Remember, with all of our products, if our sound therapy session has not helped you in 90 days, just send it back and we will make a full refund of the purchase price.

 Short Description of Circulation